gaowanlong/gaowanlong.github.com/_posts/2014-12-26-skype-no-sound-on-fedora-21.md

 Skype on Feodra 21 using lpf-skype install method, after install, there is no sound on x86_64 bit system.
-Because the i686 dependent libs is not installed yes.
+Because the i686 dependent libs is not installed yet.

 Check that if the below libs is installed on x86_64 system.